The Regional Adoption and Fostering service can give you information on the adoption process and can direct you to your local adoption agency.

 Their advice is used both to develop Adoption UK's services for adopters and prospective adopters, and to respond to government.

 Each Health and Social Care Trust in Northern Ireland should have a clear post adoption strategy for working with and supporting adoptive families.
-For a list of what the post adoption service includes download the factsheet below:
+Download our factsheet for a list of what the post adoption service includes.

 Post Adoption Services in Northern IrelandPost Adoption Services in Northern Ireland

 Contact the Adoption UK Northern Ireland office to find out more about adoption in Northern Ireland or to join your local support group.